bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 The section provides a detailed step-by-step instruction on Stream Juggler Platform deployment on cluster.

-Currently, the deployment on **Mesos** is supported for SJ-Platform.
+Currently, the deployment on **Mesos** is supported for SJ-Platform that allows running the system at scale and to support different types of workloads.

 A complete list of requirements and the deployment procedure description can be found below.
-This is a demo case for which all the services are deployed and started.
-Then entities are added to the platform - providers, services, streams, modules and instances.
-These entities are also of the particular types necessary to solve the demo task.
+We will deploy and start all the services.
+Then you will need to add entities - providers, services, streams, modules and instances - to build a pipeline that correspond to your task.
+The steps on creating platform entities are provided in the :ref:`UI-Guide`.

 Overall Deployment Infrastructure
 --------------------------------------------

 The Stream Juggler platform works on the base of the following services:

-- Resource management is fulfilled via `Apache Mesos <http://mesos.apache.org/>`_ that allows to run the system at scale and to support different types of workloads.
+- Resource management is fulfilled via `Apache Mesos <http://mesos.apache.org/>`_.

 - To start applicable services in the Mesos we use `Docker <http://mesos.apache.org/documentation/latest/docker-containerizer/>`_.